Azure/azure-kusto-spark/docs/KustoSource.md

 * **KUSTO_BLOB_CONTAINER**
 Blob container name.
 This container will be used to store all transient artifacts created every time the corresponding RDD is materialized.
 Once the RDD is no longer required by the caller application, the container and/or all its contents can be deleted by the caller.

+* **KUSTO_BLOB_SET_FS_CONFIG**
+When reading in 'scale' mode, sets Spark configuration to read from Azure blob.
+The following configuration parameters are set:
+1. Blob access secret:
+    1. If storage account key is provided, the following parameter is set: fs.azure.account.key.<storage-account-name>.blob.core.windows.net, <storage-account-key>

+        *For example*:
+        `spark.conf.set(s"fs.azure.account.key.$storageAccountName.blob.core.windows.net", s"$storageAccountKey")`
+    2. If SAS key is provided, the following parameter is set: fs.azure.sas.<blob-container-name>.<storage-account-name>.blob.core.windows.net, <sas-key>

+        *For example*:
+        `spark.conf.set(s"fs.azure.sas.$container.$storageAccountName.blob.core.windows.net", s"$storageSas")`
+2. File system specifier property is set as follows:
+    "fs.azure", "org.apache.hadoop.fs.azure.NativeAzureFileSystem"

+    If set to 'false' (default), the user must set up these values prior to using read connector in "scale" mode.

+    If set to 'true', the connector will **set the required configuration automatically**, by updating these parameters on every 'read' operation

+    **Default:** 'false'

  ### Examples